PaulusPanthera/TeamShroom/README.md

 ## To Do:

-  -Add Safari, SS, Alpha, Event, etc. Symbols
+  -Add Donator Symbols
   -Add Socials (Twitch, Youtube) for Member
-  -Add Shiny Clips to Showcase
   -Add alternative Shiny View with Shinies roaming around
   -Add Rarity Count to Living Dex
+  -Add Summary to Shinies

 ---
 Inspired by Pokémon.
 Not affiliated with Nintendo, Game Freak, or PokeMMO.